MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/troubleshoot-tde.md

 Status: Succeeded

-Description: Access to Azure Key Vault Key has been re-established and all managed databases in server <name> is now online.
+Description: Access to Azure Key Vault Key has been re-established and all managed databases in server is now online.

 **Event when the issue wasn’t resolved within 30 minutes and Azure Key Vault key access has to be validated manually**